Oirats: The Khoshut Khanate

-The Qing Empire defeated the Dzungars in the 1750s and proclaimed rule over the Oirats through a Manchu-Mongol alliance (a series of systematic arranged marriages between princes and princesses of Manchu with those of Khalkha Mongols and Oirat Mongols, which was set up as a royal policy carried out over 300 years), as well as over Khoshut-controlled Tibet.
+The Qing Empire defeated the Dzungars in the 1750s and proclaimed rule over the Oirats through a Manchu-Mongol alliance (a series of systematically arranged marriages between princes and princesses of Manchu with those of Khalkha Mongols and Oirat Mongols, which was set up as a royal policy carried out over 300 years), as well as over Khoshut-controlled Tibet.

-In 1723 Lobzang Danjin, another descendant of Güshi Khan, took control of Amdo and tried to assume rule over the Khoshut Khanate.
+In 1723, Lobzang Danjin, another descendant of Güshi Khan, took control of Amdo and tried to assume rule over the Khoshut Khanate.
 He fought against a Qing army, and was defeated only in the following year with 80,000 people from his tribe executed by Manchu army due to his "rebellion attempt".
 By that period, the Upper Mongolian population reached 200,000 and were mainly under the rule of Khalkha Mongol princes who were in a marital alliance with Manchu royal and noble families.
 Thus, Amdo fell under Manchu domination.

 The Dzungar Khanate

 This map fragment shows territories of the Zunghar Khanate as in 1706 (Map Collection of the Library of Congress: "Carte de Tartarie" of Guillaume de L'Isle (1675–1726)).

 The 17th century saw the rise of another Oirat empire in the east, known as the Khanate of Dzungaria, which stretched from the Great Wall of China to present-day central Kazakhstan, and from present-day northern Kyrgyzstan to southern Siberia.
 It was the last empire of nomads, and was ruled by Choros noblemen.

 The Transition from Ming to Qing dynasties in China occurred during the mid-17th century, and the Qing sought to protect its northern border by continuing the divide-and-rule policy their Ming predecessors had successfully instituted against the Mongols.
 The Manchu consolidated their rule over the Eastern Mongols of Manchuria.
 They then persuaded the Eastern Mongols of Inner Mongolia to submit themselves as vassals.
 Finally, the Eastern Mongols of Outer Mongolia sought the protection of the Manchu against the Dzungars.

-The Kazakh–Dzungar Wars (1643–1756) were a series of long conflicts between the Kazakh Juzes and Dzungar Khanate.
+The Kazakh–Dzungar Wars (1643–1741/42) were a series of long conflicts between the Kazakh Juzes and Dzungar Khanate.
 The strategic goal for the Dzungars was to increase their territories by taking lands of the Kazakhs.
-Under the leadership of Abul Khair Khan, the Kazakhs won major victories over the Dzungars at the Bulanty River in 1726 and at the Battle of Añyraqai in 1729.